Tankini

-The tankini is a bathing suit combining a tank top, mostly made of spandex-and-cotton or Lycra-and-nylon, and a bikini bottom introduced in the late 1990s.
+The tankini is a bathing suit introduced in the late 1990s which combines a tank top and a bikini bottom.
+The tank top is usually a blend of spandex with cotton or nylon.
 This type of swimwear is considered by some to provide the coverage of a one-piece suit with the convenience of a two-piece suit, as the entire suit need not be removed in order to use a toilet.
 Tankinis come in a variety of styles, colors, and shapes, and some include features such as integrated push-up bras.
 It is particularly popular as children's beachwear, and is considered an athletic outfit fit for a triathlon.
-According to Katherine Betts, Vogue's fashion-news director, this amphibious sportswear for sand or sea lets users go rafting, play volleyball, and swim without worrying about losing their tops.
+A tankini allows people to play sports on land and in water with less fear of loosing their tops.

 A tank top consists of a sleeveless shirt with low neck and adjustable shoulder straps that vary in width and style.
 It is named after tank suits, the one-piece bathing costumes of the 1920s that were worn in 'tanks' or swimming pools.
 The upper garment is worn either by men or women, having a greater variety of models available for women.
 In men it is usually used as underwear.